-Employees who were hired on or after July 1, 2015 will vest upon accruing 10 (ten) years of combined Actual Plan Service and service transferred from another system within the State.
+Employees who were hired on or after July 1, 2015 and County Council members whose first term begins December 1, 2014 will vest upon accruing 10 (ten) years of combined Actual Plan Service and service transferred from another system within the State.
 If you are vested upon termination from County employment, you may elect to receive a retirement benefit commencing the first of the month following your 60th birthday or you may elect to receive a refund of your employee contributions including accrued interest.
 If you are not vested in the plan, you will receive a refund of your contributions plus accrued interest.
 You may elect to receive your distribution as a lump sum payment or directly rollover the eligible portion of your distribution to another plan or Individual Retirement Account that will accept your funds.
 If you are a terminated vested participant and you die prior to payment commencement, your beneficiary shall receive a lump sum payment of your contributions plus interest.
 No other payments shall be made.